What Happened - The Official Policy Shift

 The gradual sunset of SOAP places a critical mandate on IT departments and developers:

 - Audit Existing Connections: Review all integration platforms (iPaaS, custom apps, automation frameworks) connecting to NetSuite to determine their current reliance on SOAP endpoints or WSDL versions.
+During migration, some organizations may need to support both SOAP and REST to ensure a smooth transition and allow for dual-operation testing and validation.

 - Prioritize Migration: Move critical business flows to SuiteTalk REST well before the final 2028.2 removal to avoid service disruptions.
+Understanding the differences between SOAP and REST is critical for planning a successful migration and ensuring compatibility between integration processes.

 - Address Functionality Gaps: For specific record types or operations not yet exposed by SuiteTalk REST, NetSuite suggests using custom RESTlets (custom endpoints via scripting) as a necessary transition bridge.